 The Burin Peninsula has been sparred this time around.

-As you would have following a heavy rainstorm, Hurricane Leslie produced a few fast running brooks this monring but little, if any, damage.
+As you would have following a heavy rainstorm, Tropical Storm Leslie produced a few fast running brooks this morning but little, if any, damage.
 George Macvicar Photo

 Tropical Storm Leslie did strike in to land on the Fortune Bay side of the peninsula around 8 a.m. and as a result the eye of the storm moved across our region.